-If equipped, the Side Blind Zone Alert (SBZA) system is a lane-changing aid that assists drivers with avoiding crashes that occur with moving vehicles in the side blind zone, or blind spot areas.
-The SBZA warning display will light up in the corresponding outside side mirror and will flash if the turn signal in corresponding side is on.
+If equipped, the SBZA system is a lane-changing aid that assists drivers with avoiding crashes that occur with moving vehicles in the side blind zone (or spot) areas.
+The SBZA warning display will light up in the corresponding outside side mirror and will flash if the turn signal is on.